riban-bw/CodeBlocks-Sming-Wizard/README.md

   - $(#SMING/third-party)/rboot
   -	$(#SMING/third-party)/rboot/appcode
   -	$(#SMING/third-party)/spiffs/src
+* Add Global Variable "SMING" to Code::Blocks, pointing to the Sming base directory, e.g. D:\Sming\Sming (note: This can't use $SMING_HOME on cygwin because path needs to be in Windows format, not POSIX format)

 (Autocomplete configuration should be added by the wizard but an issue with Code::Blocks is currently blocking this.)